bemibrando/pokedex/README.md

 Extra:
 - When you click on a pokemon, display the details of the chosen pokemon at middle of screen
-- When a pokémon is selected to show its description, disable page scroll
 - Search for a specific pokemon
-- Search by type
+- Filter by type
 - Reload search list when choosing a type
 - Navigate between search and pokédex and between search type and pokédex
-- Page 404
+- Page 404 personalized
+- Changes the amount of pokemon cards it loads depending on the screen size.
+- Search in real time, but it only shows if the pokemon exists if you type its name in full
+- Gifs in the corner of the Pokémon's description card

 Bugs fixed:
+- When a pokémon is selected to show its description, disable page scroll
-- some pokemons do not have habitat and this caused the pokemon not to be loaded
+- Some pokemons do not have habitat and this caused the pokemon not to be loaded
+- The "dream_world" sprite does not exist for all pokemons, so now the "official-artwork" sprite is being used
+- Don't load pokemons that don't have a sprite

 ### <b id="screenshot">Screenshot</b>